 3. Fill in the details of the assignment.
 If the homework requires a reading material or a work sheet that you would like to share with your students, you may do so by attaching an electronic copy of it.
-Just tap on Add attachment at the bottom.
-Once all details are complete, tap the Create button on the upper-right corner of the screen.
-Students will be automatically notified through their Edmodo accounts.
+Just tap on any of the icons under Add Attachments at the bottom.
+Once all details are complete, tap the Assign button on the upper-right corner of the page.